Dear Martin

 Dear Martin, published in 2018 by Crown Publishing Group, is an adult novel by Nic Stone.
 It is Stone's debut novel, written as a reaction to the murder of Jordan Davis.
 The book appeared as #4 on The New York Times Best Seller list.

 Development and publication

 Stone began writing the book after a series of racially-charged events, including the 2012 murder of Jordan Davis, a 17-year-old who was killed by a man who shot several rounds into a car of teenagers over a dispute about loud rap music, and the 2014 shooting of Michael Brown.
 Stone was also inspired to write the book for her sons.
-Stone sold her book as a proposal, resulting in her writing and researching simultaneously over an eight-week period to develop a draft.
+Stone sold her book as a proposal, resulting in her writing and researching simultaneously over eight weeks to develop a draft.
 Stone described the experience as "excruciating" and stated that she was not interested in repeating it.

-Dear Martin has been translated and published in Germany, Brazil, Indonesia, the Netherlands, UK, Turkey, and Romania.
+Dear Martin has been translated and published in Germany, Brazil, Indonesia, the Netherlands, the UK, Turkey, and Romania.

 Plot

-The novel opens with a jarring incident that sets the tone for the racial tensions Justyce will face.
-Justyce is wrongfully arrested by a white police officer while trying to help his ex-girlfriend, Melo, who is intoxicated.
-This incident is pivotal as it catalyzes Justyce's introspection about his place in a society fraught with racial bias.
-It also marks the beginning of his personal project of writing letters to Dr. Martin Luther King Jr., a method he hopes will help him navigate and understand the challenges he faces.

-At Braselton Preparatory Academy, an elite and predominantly white school, Justyce experiences numerous microaggressions from his peers.
-Despite being a top student with a bright future, he constantly deals with subtle yet pervasive forms of racism.
-His best friend, Manny, who is also African American but from a wealthy background, often joins him in these struggles.
-The dichotomy between Justyce's and Manny's socioeconomic statuses highlights the complex interplay between race and class.

-The novel's tension escalates through a series of classroom debates in Mr. Rivers’ Societal Evolution class, where issues of race and privilege are frequently discussed.
-During these debates, Justyce's classmates often exhibit ignorance or outright racism, which exacerbates his sense of alienation.
-A significant moment occurs when Jared, a white classmate, argues that America is a meritocracy and that race is no longer a significant barrier to success.
-This interaction fuels Justyce's frustration and deepens his disillusionment with the supposed equality of American society.